The Reg Waterford

 We ordered some platters of oysters to share and they were all gone in minutes.

 We washed everything down with thick glasses of Guinness.
 Did you know the Irish word for cheers is “slainte”?
-It means “to good health” in Gaelic and is pronounced like slan-che.Read more: A List of the Best Irish Restaurants We Ate at!
+It means “to good health” in Gaelic and is pronounced slan-che.Read more: A Guide to Eating in Ireland

-The other desserts we tried were the chocolate cannonball, which they pour hot chocolate fudge over and melts right before your eyes, and the fudgy chocolate cake.
+The other desserts we tried were the chocolate cannonball, which they pour hot chocolate fudge over so that it melts right before your eyes, and the fudge chocolate cake.
 Both were good but the Irish coffee creme brulee was hands down my favorite.

 You Might Also Enjoy: